boxwise/boxtribute/docs/adr/adr_database-history.md

 *Advantages*

 - change date and user are recorded
+- data versions are recorded and can be easily retrieved
 - simple, especially querying (select by highest value of `effective` date column)
 - separation of data and history
 - can be combined with database triggers to record any change on DB level (no change in application code necessary then)